Lyman, Ukraine: 20th century

-Lyman changed hands numerous times during the Russian Civil War.
-During the 1918 Central Powers invasion of Ukraine, Lyman was taken over by the invaders in April 1918.
-Eventually, the Bolsheviks recaptured Lyman, won the war and established the communist Soviet Union on much of the territory of the former Russian Empire.
+Lyman changed hands numerous times during World War I and the Ukrainian War of Independence.
+In April 1918, Lyman was taken over by the Central Powers, and passed to the Ukrainian State.
+In December 1918 it was captured by the Soviets, then in April 1919 it was captured by White Russian forces, and in December 1919 it was recaptured by the Soviets.
+Afterwards it was administratively part of the Donets Governorate of Ukraine.
 The town was given the prefix Krasnyi ("red") on 9 January 1925 by the Soviet government.
 According to the 1926 Soviet census, Krasnyi Lyman had a population of 4,800 people.

 Krasnyi Lyman received city status in 1938, and its population continued to grow: by 1939, it had a population of 25,600.
 During World War II, Krasnyi Lyman was occupied by Nazi Germany between 7 July 1942 and 3 February 1943.

 The city's population continued to grow after the end of the war.
 In 1988, Krasnyi Lyman became a city of regional significance.